kanzmrsw/WPTypeSquare/README.md

 HOW TO USE
 ----------------
-1. Download
-Download zip file from [here](https://github.com/kanzmrsw/WPTypeSquare/blob/master/wptypesquare-latest.zip?raw=true).
+1. Download zip file from [here](https://github.com/kanzmrsw/WPTypeSquare/blob/master/wptypesquare-latest.zip?raw=true).

-2. Install and Activate
-Dashboard > Plugins > Add New > Upload >
+2. Dashboard > Plugins > Add New > Upload >
  Choose wptypesquare-latest.zip > Install Now and Activate

-4. Setting
-Go to Dashboard > WPTypeSquare Plugin, set your UID, Font, Element, Fade-in check and duration.
+3. Go to Dashboard > WPTypeSquare Plugin, set your UID, Font, Element, Fade-in check and duration.

 EXAMPLES AND DEMO